frame-lang/frame-docs/getting_started/frame_events.rst

 Frame Notation for Accessing a Frame Event and Its Members
 ---------------------

+Frame notation enables access to all parts of a Frame Event.
+We will not go into detail about its use here but later articles will provide more in depth discussion on how to access and manipulate FrameEvents.

 Frame notation uses the `@` symbol to identify a FrameEvent.
 Each of the three FrameEvent attributes has its own accessor symbol as well: